Lithuanian Soviet Socialist Republic (1918–1919): Dissolution and aftermath

 Between 8 and 15 February 1919, Lithuanian and German volunteers stopped the Soviet advance and prevented them from taking Kaunas, the temporary capital of Lithuania.
 At the end of February, the Germans started an offensive in Latvia and northern Lithuania.
 Faced with military difficulties and unreceptive locals, the Soviets decided to combine the weak Lithuanian and Byelorussian SSRs into the Lithuanian–Byelorussian Soviet Socialist Republic (Litbel), led by Kapsukas.
 The communist parties were also merged into the Communist Party (bolsheviks) of Lithuania and Belorussia.
 However, that had little effect and Polish forces took Vilnius in April and Minsk in August 1919 during the Polish–Soviet War.
 Litbel was also dissolved.

 When the tide turned in the Polish–Soviet War, the Soviets captured Vilnius on 14 July 1920.
 They did not transfer the city to the Lithuanian administration, as agreed in the Soviet–Lithuanian Peace Treaty, signed just two days before.
 Instead, the Soviets planned a coup to overthrow the Lithuanian government and re-establish a Soviet republic as they did with the Byelorussian Soviet Socialist Republic.
 However, they lost the Battle of Warsaw and were pushed back by the Poles.
 Some historians credit this victory for saving Lithuania's independence from the Soviet coup.
 During the interwar years, Lithuanian–Soviet relations were generally friendly, but, a few months after the outbreak of World War II, the Soviet Union decided to occupy the Baltic states, including Lithuania, in July 1940.
 Official Soviet propaganda described the occupation as the "restoration of Soviet power by revolutionary masses".

+A Soviet Party historian, K. Navickas, commented in the November 1959 issue of Komunistas: "The fact that the Government of the RSFSR recognized a young Soviet Lithuanian Republic unmasked the lie of the USA and British imperialists that Soviet Russia allegedly sought rapacious aims with regard to the Baltic countries".